 At EdSystems, we often talk about how data can serve as a flashlight, illuminating areas both for celebration and further attention.
-The Illinois State Board of Education recently released the School Year (SY) 2018–19 version of the Illinois Report Card, the official source for data and information describing K–12 public schools in communities statewide.
-With EdSystems’ focus on key metrics of college and career readiness, the release of new Report Card data provides us with an opportunity to both celebrate progress and identify areas needing attention.
-Our State’s dual credit enrollment levels continue to rise and our community college remediation rates continue to decline, reflecting the strengthening of secondary and postsecondary partnerships around the State.
-However, our high school graduation rates and postsecondary enrollment levels are stagnating, which should lead to a more intensive State focus on how we improve these outcomes through our policies, resources, and systems for local support.
+The Illinois State Board of Education recently released the school year 2018–19 version of the Illinois Report Card, the official source for data and information describing K–12 public schools in communities statewide.
+With our focus on key metrics of college and career readiness, the release of new Report Card data provides us with an opportunity to both celebrate progress and identify areas needing attention.
+Illinois’ dual credit enrollment levels continue to rise and our community college remediation rates continue to decline, reflecting the strengthening of secondary and postsecondary partnerships around the state.
+However, our high school graduation rates and postsecondary enrollment levels are stagnating, which should lead to a more intensive state focus on how we improve these outcomes through our policies, resources, and systems for local support.

-While the most recent remediation data from the High Graduating Class of 2017 reflects some early implementation of transitional math under the Postsecondary and Workforce Readiness Act of 2016, the true impact of transitional math will be felt as it scales statewide through the 21-22 SY under ISBE’s and ICCB’s implementation plan.
+While the most recent remediation data from the Class of 2017 reflects some early implementation of transitional math under the Postsecondary and Workforce Readiness Act of 2016, the true impact of transitional math will be felt as it scales statewide through the school year 2021–22 under ISBE’s and ICCB’s implementation plan.
 In the coming years, we should see even steeper declines in math remediation rates as the result of transitional math, meaning thousands more students enrolling in credit-bearing college math courses.

 This lack of progress points to the need for interventions that have demonstrated success with improving graduation rates for our most at-risk students.
 For example, EdSystems is currently working with communities across Illinois to implement Jobs for America’s Graduates (JAG), which has decades of impact data demonstrating the program’s ability to prevent dropouts among young people who have serious barriers to high school graduation and transitioning to further postsecondary education or employment.

 Postsecondary enrollment is also down slightly from the prior year.
-Approximately 73% of the Graduating Class of 2017 enrolled in a 2- or 4-year college in the U.S. within 12 months of graduation.
-By comparison, approximately 75% of the Graduating Class of 2016 enrolled within 12 months.
-This recent decrease pauses the upward trend from the Graduating Class of 2014 (68% enrollment) through the Graduating Class of 2016.
+Approximately 73% of the Class of 2017 enrolled in a 2- or 4-year college in the U.S. within 12 months of graduation.
+By comparison, approximately 75% of the Class of 2016 enrolled within 12 months.
+This recent decrease pauses the upward trend from the Class of 2014 (68% enrollment) through the Class of 2016.

 Data Source: Illinois Report Card